USS Cabildo (LSD-16)

 6th.
 Arrived Keelung.
 We are the only US Navy ship in port (one Coast Guard vessel and various Merchant vessels).
 Cabildo is paid a visit by a Nationalist Chinese Admiral.

-9th.
-Departed Keelung for Buckner Bay.
-Went through rough seas (up to 48 degrr rolls) on way to Okinawa.
+Nov 9 Departed Keelung for Buckner bay.
+Went through rough seas (up to 48 degree rolls) on way to Okinawa.

 1969